A MORAL AGENDA BASED ON FUNDAMENTAL RIGHTS

 First Nations, Native Americans, and Alaskan Natives have a right to their political and cultural institutions, lands and resources.

-- We demand the immediate full restoration and expansion of the Voting Rights Act, an end to racist gerrymandering and redistricting, early registration of 17 and 18 year olds, the implementation of automatic registration to vote at the age of 18, early voting in every state, same-day registration, the enactment of Election Day as a holiday, and a verifiable paper record.
-We demand the right to vote for the formerly incarcerated.
+- We demand the immediate full restoration and expansion of the Voting Rights Act, an end to racist gerrymandering and redistricting, early registration of 17 year olds, automatic voting registration at the age of 18, early voting in every state, same-day registration, the enactment of Election Day as a holiday, and a verifiable paper record.
+We demand the right to vote for the currently and formerly incarcerated.

 - We demand an end to placing persons on the federal bench who have a record of standing against voting rights.